 2. Baking soda works well to eliminate surface (but not deeply penetrated) odors.
 Dampen the area with clean water and then sprinkle baking soda over it.
 Rub the baking soda into the soiled area and let dry.
 Brush or vacuum to remove the dry material.

 3. Another option is white vinegar.
 Mix 1-quart warm water and 1/2 cup white vinegar, and dribble the mixture onto the stain.
 Place dry towels over the stained area and put something heavy over the towels to increase the pressure.
 After some hours, remove the towels and raise the nap of the carpet with a soft-bristled hairbrush.
 Note: Test the vinegar solution on a piece of fabric hidden from view - under the cushion or on the furniture's backside.

 4. To clean old or heavy stains in carpets, consider renting an extractor or wet-vac from a local hardware store.
 The extracting/wet-vac machines work like a vacuum cleaner and do the best job of forcing clean water through your carpet and then forcing the dirty water back out again.
 When you use these machines, you should follow the instructions carefully.

 Note: Don’t use any chemicals with these machines – they work much more effectively with plain water.

 5. Another way for cleaning the cat urine from carpets was submitted from one of our visitors - Elaine Byrnes.
-She says that if you add several drops of Listerine mouthwash to the water/perioxide mixture it helps a lot with the odor.
-In addition to a great cleaning solution, this is a safe pest spray for plants that are in and around children or pets.
+She says that if you add several drops of Listerine mouthwash to the water/peroxide mixture, it helps a lot with the odor.
+In addition to a great cleaning solution, this is a safe pest spray for plants around children or pets.